-International Award Coordinator
+The Duke of Edinburgh's International Award Coordinator

-St Christopher’s has been running The International Award for Young People since 1995.
+St Christopher’s has been running The Duke of Edinburgh’s International Award for Young People since 1995.
 It started off with just 14 participants at bronze level with 2 staff.
 In 2017, it involves over 250 students working with 20+ staff working at different stages.
 During 2016/17, the following awards were made – 90+ students gained their Bronze Award, 70 completed the Silver Award and 20 achieved Gold.
 Expeditions are held annually in Oman for Bronze, Cyprus for Silver and Switzerland for Gold.

-The International Award is an exciting self-development programme available to all young people worldwide equipping them with life skills to make a difference to themselves, their communities and their world.
+The Award is an exciting self-development programme available to all young people worldwide equipping them with life skills to make a difference to themselves, their communities and their world.
 To date over 4 million young people from over 100 countries have been motivated to undertake a variety of voluntary and challenging activities.

 The Award is flexible and can be done by anyone aged 14–25 in their own time: mental or physical ability or social circumstances should never be a barrier.
 Moreover, the individual chooses what activities to do depending on his/her interests and resources.